chengluyu/sdu-os-fall-2018/progress/luyuxiao0311.md

 ## Week Ten
 I simplified the data that I have extracted.
 And I clear up my data so that it will be used in a simple way.

+## Week Eleven
+Because there are three crews in our group, it seems that it is diffcult to generate all of the data together.
+We solved the problem this week.
+In the next week, We will discuss about the details of visualization and get down to write the vis part.